 Sony TVs: all you need to know

 Sony TVs usually have Bravia branding.
-The Japanese company has scaled back its TV ranges in recent years to focus on fewer models, but it still offers TVs ranging from medium size TVs right up to premium models that include flagship sets at 55-inches and over.
+The Japanese company has scaled back its TV ranges in recent years so that it can focus on fewer models, but it still offers TVs ranging from medium-sized sets right up to premium models, including flagship sets at 55-inches and larger.

-Prices of Sony TVs range from around £250 into the many thousands of pounds for the top-end models, but bear in mind that you don’t always have to spend big to get a Best Buy Sony TV.
+Sony TVs range from around £250 into many thousands of pounds for the top-end models, but we’ve found that a higher price doesn’t always result in better performance.

 Ready to buy?
 Discover great TVs from Sony and other leading brands in expert Sony TV reviews.